 Most gardeners prefer to cut down their ornamental grasses in the spring, having left the dead foliage to provide interest in their gardens during the winter.
 The foliage also serves to protect the crown of the plant from the harsh winter weather.
 Once spring arrives and new growth starts, the previous year’s dead foliage can be sheared right down to the ground.

 Other gardeners prefer their gardens to be tidy and cut down their ornamental grasses in the fall.
 If you choose to cut your zebra grass down in the fall after a hard frost kills the foliage, leave 5 – 6 inches of the stalks rather than cutting them down to soil level.
 Those stalks protect the crown of the plant from the harsh winter weather.
 You can cut them down completely in the spring when your grass starts growing new shoots.

 How to Divide Zebra Grass

 You may want to divide your zebra grass every 3 or 4 years to keep it from taking over your garden.
 Use a garden spade to dig up the clump.
 Then take a garden hose and wash the roots so that you can see what you are doing.
 Use a sharp knife or pruners to separate the rhizomes into new clumps.
-Discard any dead or diseased rhizomes.
-Replant your divisions 3 – 4 feet apart.
+Discard any dead or diseased pieces.
+Replant your divisions, making sure that each one has both roots and leaves, 3 – 4 feet apart.

 © 2020 Caren White